My friend Jorge asked me what INDIA stood for. I awaited his response. If Necessary, Divinity Is Available.

 Have a look at a map of India to see where you would be going.

 There are many videos about India on You Tube.
 Have a look at one of them.
+India is home of many religions of which Hinduism is most prominant.
+Have a look of a video about The History of Hindu India.

 While we do not vouch for the veracity of the following, answers below are apparently actual responses by tourism website officials who obviously have an excellent knowledge of India and whose astute responses will make your visit to India that much more pleasurable!